Devapala (Paramara dynasty)

 Devapala (reigned c.
 1218–1239 CE) was an Indian king from the Paramara dynasty, who ruled in the Malwa region of central India.

 Early life

-Devapala succeeded the Paramara king Arjunavarman, but he was not the king's son.
-He was the son of a Mahakumara (chief of a Paramara branch) named Harishchandra.
+Devapāla succeeded the Paramara king Arjunavarman, but he was not the king's son.
+He was the son of a Mahakumara (chief of a Paramara branch of Bhopal principality) named Harishchandra and great grandson of Paramara king Yashovarman.
 He also became the Mahakumara after the death of his elder brother Udayavarman.